FlowFuse/website/src/blog/2023/06/flowforge-1-8-released.md

 ## Bug Fixes

+When editing a device in developer mode via the tunnel/proxy connection, a list of team projects are not presented in the "Target" field of the project-link nodes. [#2228](https://github.com/flowforge/flowforge/issues/2228)

+If a user invites an external user to their team with an sso-enable email domain, when that user registers and logs in, they are not added to the team they were invited to and must be re-invited. [#2232](https://github.com/flowforge/flowforge/issues/2232)

+No warning given if tying to start device editor when NR is not running [#2233](https://github.com/flowforge/flowforge/issues/2233)

+Stuck on the form Create a new Application & Instance after using an already known instance name [#2221](https://github.com/flowforge/flowforge/issues/2221)

+If the device agent finds itself in Developer mode, it stops pulling snapshots from the platform [#97](https://github.com/flowforge/flowforge-device-agent/issues/97)

 Accessing the Admin Settings General page resets the Platform Statstics token [#2140](https://github.com/flowforge/flowforge/issues/2140)

 Selection of Team and Instance in nr-tools-plugin not possible [#15](https://github.com/flowforge/flowforge-nr-tools-plugin/issues/15)

 HOME env var not set within Node-RED process [#117](https://github.com/flowforge/flowforge-nr-launcher/issues/117)

-When editing a device in developer mode via the tunnel/proxy connection, a list of team projects are not presented in the "Target" field of the project-link nodes. [#2228](https://github.com/flowforge/flowforge/issues/2228)

 ## Try it out